 A main takeaway for a family skiing trip is to be prepared as much as possible, and then try to relax.
 Enjoy the sunshine on your face and the cool breeze rushing past as you cruise down the hills on your skis, treasure watching your loved ones learn the ropes, and afterwards put your feet up in the chalet and sip some delicious hot chocolate (or gluwein…).

 Crikey, writing this has made us realise that parents have so much to consider before they head into the mountains with their kids!
 We hope this is a helpful guide on how to plan a family ski holiday that’ll hopefully get you and your small folk onto the slopes with less stress.
+Read about how you can save some money on your family skiing holiday here, and don’t miss our Ultimate Packing List.

 Do you have any top tips or stories for newbie ski families?
 Leave a comment below or tweet us @amamaya so others can learn from your experience.